1. Vocational Training Pathway – Requirements for Fellowship Policy

 Registrars must complete:

-b.
-A minimum of 18 months general practice experience in RACGP accredited general practice training posts under the guidance of a RACGP accredited supervisor.
+- A minimum of 18 months general practice experience in RACGP accredited general practice training posts under the guidance of an RACGP-accredited supervisor.

-c.
-Six months of extended skills training approved by the vocational training provider in accordance with the RACGP Standards for General Practice Training.
+- Six months extended skills training approved by the vocational training provider in accordance with the RACGP Standards for General Practice Training.

-d.
-Posts must be at least one month in duration.
+- Posts must be at least four consecutive calendar weeks in duration.

 5.3 Assessment requirements

-a.
-Pass RACGP's Applied Knowledge Test (AKT), Key Feature Problem (KFP) and Objective Structured Clinical Exam (OSCE) within their period of candidature in the AGPT program or RVTS.
+- Pass RACGP’s Applied Knowledge Test (AKT), Key Feature Problem (KFP) and Clinical Examination, which depending on the time of sitting, is the Objective Structured Clinical Exam (OSCE), Remote Clinical Exam (RCE) or Clinical Competency Exam (CCE) within their period of candidature in the AGPT program or RVTS.
+Candidates must pass the AKT and KFP as a prerequisite to undertaking the Clinical Examination.

 5.4 Professional and ethical requirements